 Allocations Over $20,000

 The majority of the 329 councils manage allocations under $5,000 annually.
-However, 40 percent of all dollars in the LCC Program are managed by less than 30 urban and suburban councils.
-Because of this, these larger councils those receiving more than $20,000 annually are required to establish and maintain additional practices that are optional for smaller LCCs.
+Larger councils - those receiving more than $20,000 annually - are required to establish and maintain additional practices that are optional for smaller LCCs.
 Larger LCCs are required to:

 - Gather community input annually